alecchendev/alecchendev.github.io/main/consumption.md

 # Consumption

-A highlight reel of the books, tv shows, movies, and miscellaneous media I've consumed.
+A highlight reel of the tv shows, movies, and miscellaneous media I've consumed.
 This is not a complete list of all I've gotten through, but a list of media that has resonated with me in one way or another.
 Maybe I thought the piece was interesting or it brought me to tears or it just gave me a good laugh; somehow I've found any given item on these lists to be worth the time.
+Recommendations welcome.

+Note: Recently removed books - soon will add other forms of media I consume regularly, e.g. YouTube channels, podcasts, newsletters, websites, artists, etc.

 ### Recent

-Books (currently open)
-- Meditations
-- The History of Love
-- The Death and Life of Great American Cities
-- Work: A History of How We Spend Our Time

 Tv Shows
 - How I Met Your Mother (rewatching)